TrainProtocol/solver/README.md

 ## 🛠 Configuration

-Chain and route metadata is defined dynamically via a PostgreSQL database.
+Chain and route metadata is defined dynamically via a PostgreSQL database and Hashicorp Key vault.
 Configuration includes:

+Postgres:
 - Registered blockchain networks
 - Contract addresses
 - Node URLs
 - Token definitions
 - Swap routing information

+Key Vault:
+- Private key's corresponding to the managed account addresses

 > The system dynamically interacts with blockchain integrations based on the configuration stored in the database.